Meteor-Community-Packages/meteor-simple-schema/README.md

         maxCount: maxCount, //maximum array length, used only if type is an array
         allowedValues: [], //an array of allowed values; the key's value
                            //must match one of these
-        valueIsAllowed: function, //a function that accepts the value as
+        valueIsAllowed: function, //see the Defining Allowed Values section
-                                  //its first argument and the full document
-                                  //or modifier object as its second argument
-                                  //and returns true if the value is allowed
         decimal: true, //default is false; set to true if type=Number
                        //and you want to allow non-integers
         regEx: /[0-255]/, //any regular expression that must be matched